 Other great foods in Andalusia

-There are so many great foods we couldn’t fit them all in one list!
+There are so many great Andalusian foods but we couldn’t fit them all in this list of the best Andalusian food!
 Other great foods in Andalusia are Carrillada (pork cheek), or Gambas al Ajillos (Prawns in garlic).
 As well, there different variations of Croquetas, a type of breaded deep fried snack.
 Our favourite and one of the most classic variations are croquetas de puchero.

 Toast with olive oil, garlic and tomato, which is incredibly refreshing, rich and flavourful, depending where you are in Spain has a different name Andalusian breakfast, catalana toast in Extremadura, Pa amb Tomàquet in Cataluña.
 Hard to say where it originated, some people say that it originated in Jaén, but most people say that in Cataluña.